citp/privacy-policy-historical/m/me/med/mediapost.com.md

-> *The following text is extracted and transformed from the mediapost.com privacy policy that was archived on 2011-10-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111008060425id_/http%3A//www.mediapost.com/index.cfm%3Ffa%3Dh.privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mediapost.com privacy policy that was archived on 2012-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120616160702id_/http%3A//www.mediapost.com/privacy) for the most accurate reproduction.*

-# MediaPost - news and directories for media, marketing and online advertising professionals
+# MediaPost – News and Conferences for Media, Marketing and Online Advertising Professionals

+The media, marketing and advertising professionals' complete resource for industry news, events, jobs, contacts and research.